evolvingstuff/vdw-tool/src/docs/PLAN.md

 **Files Created:**
 - `src/Dockerfile` - Container definition with Python environment
-- `build.bat` - Windows script with error handling and pause
+- `build_docker.bat` - Windows script with error handling and pause
-- `build.sh` - Mac/Linux script for testing
+- `build_docker.sh` - Mac/Linux script for testing

 **Usage:**
-- Dad just needs to double-click `build.bat`
+- Dad just needs to double-click `build_docker.bat`
-- You can run `./build.sh` for testing
+- You can run `./build_docker.sh` for testing
 - Both scripts build the container and run it interactively

 ## Development Notes